wilsonmar/wilsonmar.github.io/_posts/2018-08-02-salesforce-project-plans.md

 In "green field" situations where an organization is starting from scratch, we begin with a <strong>sample/demo</strong> set of databases and code.

-Code includes tests and utility tools (Git, backups, etc.).
+Code includes tests and <strong>utility tools</strong> (Wireframing, Salesforce features, Git, backups, etc.).

 This is a key aspect of modern "DevOps" strategy, in order to move fast but also safely.